Learn about managing all aspects of user accounts including managing two-factor authentication.

 In the Add User window, enter the email address for the new user.

 Select a role for the new user.
-You can select from four RBAC or role-based access controls.
+You can select from these RBAC or role-based access controls:

-Zone Operator (formerly patch administrator): This user can create, read, modify, and delete all policies and groups.
+Zone Operator: This user can create, read, modify, and delete all policies and groups.
+For zones with a Pro plan, this role can access devices with remote control.

 Patch Operator: This user can create, modify, and delete patch policies.
 They do not have permission to create or modify a worklet or a required software policy.
 They can view and run any policy type.
 They can modify and read groups, however, they cannot associate or disassociate groups with worklets or required software policies.